 An E2-E2 and E2-D10 transfer have different sets of documents you need and fees.
 However, you won’t need to get a new CRC and apostille or anything.
 That’s the plus.
 When you find a job again you can just easily transfer from a D10 to an E2 (or E7 if you’re lucky).

 In order to do option 1 or 3, you need this magical piece of paper called a Letter of Release.
 This paper is your key to getting another job in Korea because it means your employer releases you from your visa with them and will allow you to get a new one.
 Without this letter you cannot do that.
-Some Immigration Officers will let you get a D10 without a LOR (because employers are infamous for not granting them because they’re angry you’re leaving, and they’re under no legal obligation to do so), but it honestly depends on who you get.
+Some Immigration Officers will let you get a D10 without a LOR.
+This is because employers are infamous for not granting them because they’re angry you’re leaving, and they’re under no legal obligation to do so.
+Honestly depends on who you get.

 If you are planning to break contract, here are some important things to consider and remember: